-Peer role is now mandatory parameter, for basic setups you can just use ibgp, ebgp (more information on available roles can be found in corresponding RFC draft https://datatracker.ietf.org/doc/draft-ietf-idr-bgp-open-policy/?include_text=1), keep in mind that at the moment capabilities, communities and filtering desribed in draft is not implemented.
+Peer role is now a mandatory parameter, for basic setups, you can just use ibgp, ebgp (more information on available roles can be found in corresponding RFC draft https://datatracker.ietf.org/doc/draft-ietf-idr-bgp-open-policy/?include_text=1), keep in mind that at the moment capabilities, communities, and filtering described in the draft is not implemented.

 Now you can monitor the status of all connected and disconnected peers from

 Route filtering differs a bit from ROSv6.
-In the BGP template, you can now specify output.filter, input.filter as well as several input.accept-* options.
+In the BGP template, you can now specify output.filter-chain, output.filter-select, input.filter as well as several input.accept-* options.

 Now input.accept-* allows filter incoming messages directly before they are even parsed and stored in memory, that way significantly reducing memory usage.
 Regular input filter chain can only reject prefix which means that it will still eat memory and will be visible in /routing route table as "not active, filtered",

 A very basic example of a BGP input filter to accept prefixes from 192.168.0.0/16 subnet without modifying any attributes.
 For other prefixes subtract 1 from received local pref value and set IGP metric to value from OSPF ext.
 Additionally, we will accept only specific prefixes from the address list to reduce memory usage